wizagar/itjuana/README.md

 LambdaHash.java is a serverless AWS Lambda function that generates a SHA-256 hash for a given string if the string meets certain criteria.
 The function is designed to be deployed and invoked through AWS API Gateway as a RESTful endpoint.

-To use the LambdaHash class, send an HTTP POST request to the API Gateway endpoint with the input string in the request body.
-The Lambda function will generate a SHA-256 hash for the input string and return the result in the response.
+To use the LambdaHash class, send an HTTP GET request to the API Gateway endpoint with the input string as the 'input' param.
+The Lambda function will generate a SHA-256 hash for the input string and return the result in a JSON response.

-Example Request:
+Example request:

 https://ygu2jt25lh.execute-api.us-east-2.amazonaws.com/default/hash?input=MySecretPassword12$3